SYKM

 Erlendur Sveinsson: detective inspector, and his colleagues Sigurdur Oli and Elinborg, in Reykjavik, Iceland, by Arnaldur Indridason

-Swagger, Bob “the Nailer” master sniper in the United States by Stephen Hunter
+Bob Lee Swagger (“the Nailer”), a master sniper in the USA, by Stephen Hunter

 A.P.
 “Ape” Swain: free-lance international agent mostly in the Middle East, by Daniel da Cruz